saurabh-08/text-to-3d/Cloud GPU SSH Setup/ReadMe.md

-# Connecting to Your Ubuntu SSH Server
+# Connecting to the Cloud GPU Server

 This guide will walk you through the steps to connect to the Ubuntu SSH server I have provisioned.